-"The Delicate Balance of Terror," which appeared in Foreign Affairs in 1959 and was based on a series of detailed, classified RAND analyses by Wohlstetter, clarified what these hurdles were.19
+Wohlstetter expanded on these insights in "The Delicate Balance of Terror," which appeared in Foreign Affairs in 1959.
+The article was based on a series of detailed, classified RAND studies, which clarified what these hurdles were.19

 The FIRST HURDLE was that one's nuclear forces had to afford "stable peacetime operation."
-By this, Wohlstetter meant a state should avoid constantly spending ever larger amounts in peacetime to maintain its strategic forces or deploying them in a manner that might provoke an attack or make them prone to accidental use.
+Constantly spending ever larger amounts in peacetime to maintain one's strategic forces or deploying them in a manner that might provoke an attack or make them prone to accidental use is undesirable.